-I believe that one could make the case that the introduction of the euro has brought about a new international monetary order, that it has produced an element of stability that benefits many countries, not just Europe's immediate neighbours, but nations around the globe.
-As we have seen, movements in the dollar/mark exchange rate were magnified as far as the Swiss franc is concerned in the past, but are much dampened today.
-When the euro depreciated against the dollar, the Swiss franc did so too, but by a much lesser degree.
-And later, when the euro appreciated against the dollar, the franc appreciated as well, but again to a lesser extent.
-In other words, our effective exchange rate has been less affected, the movement of the dollar being offset, at least to some extent, by a movement of the euro in the opposite direction.
+I truly believe that one can make the case that the introduction of the euro has brought about a new international monetary order, that it has produced an element of stability that benefits many countries, not just Europe's immediate neighbours, but nations around the globe.
+As we have seen, movements in the dollar/mark exchange rate were magnified as far as the Swiss franc is concerned in the past, but are much dampened since the birth of the euro.
+When the euro depreciated against the dollar at first, the Swiss franc did so too, but to a much lesser degree.
+And later, when the euro recovered against the dollar, the franc appreciated as well, but again to a lesser extent.
+In order words, our effective exchange rate has been less affected, the movement of the dollar being offset, at least to some extent, by a movement of the euro in the opposite direction.
 It seems to me that this phenomenon has benefited not just Switzerland, but also many other countries with their own independent currencies, such as the United Kingdom, Canada, Australia, New Zealand, Singapore, and Norway.
+I would be very curious to know what your experience has been in this respect.

 This evolution might not last.
-Perhaps it is the outcome of chance, but it has been persistent enough over the past few years to be noticeable.
-Maybe one day some smart graduate student will write a thesis on this topic, and confirm or falsify my hypothesis, but in the meantime let me outline why I believe that there are some good reasons for the assumption that the stability of the international monetary system has been enhanced by the creation of the euro.
+Perhaps it is the outcome of chance, but it has been sufficiently persistent over the past few years to be noticeable.
+Maybe one day some bright graduate student will write a thesis on this topic, and confirm or falsify my hypothesis, but in the meantime let me outline why I think that there are some good reasons to believe that the stability of the international monetary system has been enhanced by the creation of the euro.

-I do not think that anybody would argue that the world as a whole makes up an optimal currency area.
+I do not think that anybody would argue that the world as a whole today makes up an optimal currency area.
 Our planet is not yet ready for a single currency.
 We are therefore bound to live in a world with n, n greater than one, currencies.
-For the second half of the 20th century, we lived with one dominating currency, the U.S. dollar, and many less important currencies, such as the British pound, the Japanese yen, the German mark, the Swiss franc, and so on.
+For the second half of the 20th century, we lived with one dominating currency, the U.S. dollar, and many, less important currencies, such as the British pound, the Japanese yen, the German mark, the Swiss franc, and so on.
 Moreover, the United States is a largely closed economy, so it could regard fluctuations in the external value of the dollar with benign neglect.
 Of course, most other countries, being rather small and quite open, were fully exposed to turbulences in foreign exchange markets, but there was not much they could do about it.
 There were several episodes when the internal stability of the dollar was threatened as well, with U.S. inflation rates in the double digits.
 The flight into more stable currencies put considerable pressure on these.

-Today, the arrival of the euro has changed the landscape in some important respects.
+Today, the arrival of the euro has changed the landscape in some important ways.
 First, as the new kid on the block, the euro commands attention and respect.
 In economic size, the eurozone nearly rivals the United States.
 There is now an obvious alternative to the dollar as an instrument of portfolio diversification.
-If investors have doubts about the dollar, there is no longer any need to rush into the Swiss franc, the euro will do just fine.
+If investors have doubts about the dollar, there is no need any longer to rush into the Swiss franc, the euro will do just fine.